kkots/ggxrd_hitbox_overlay_2211/README.md

 - Iquis' Wakeup Tool: <https://github.com/Iquis/rev2-wakeup-tool>
 - GGXrdMirrorColorSelect: <https://github.com/kkots/GGXrdMirrorColorSelect>
 - GGXrdAdjustConnectionTiers: <https://github.com/kkots/GGXrdAdjustConnectionTiers>
-- Worse Than You's delay mod patch and all of his other patches
+- Worse Than You's delay mod patch and all of his other patches.
+If WorseThanYou's position reset patch is applied, then this mod's position reset mod will silently not work, and everything else will work fine, and WorseThanYou's patch will keep working together with all the other features of this mod.
 - Whatever you run on Cheat Engine (unless you patch the functions I need)
 - OBS, Windows Gamebar, Nvidia Shadowplay, other recording software
 - Steam overlay and anything that Steam does